SeldonIO/seldon-core/docs/kubernetes/resources/seldonconfig.md

 The specification contains core PodSpecs for each core component and a section for general configuration including the ConfigMaps that are created for the Agent (rclone defaults), Kafka and Tracing (open telemetry).

 ```go
 // operator/apis/mlops/v1alpha1/seldonconfig_types.go
 // :language: golang
 // :start-after: // SeldonConfigSpec
 // :end-before: // SeldonConfigStatus
 ```

 Some of these values can be overridden on a per namespace basis via the SeldonRuntime resource.
+Labels and annotations can also be set at the component level - these will be merged with the labels and annotations from the SeldonConfig resource in which they are defined and added to the component's corresponding Deployment, or StatefulSet.

 The default configuration is shown below.

 ```yaml
 # operator/config/seldonconfigs/default.yaml